neonmoe/metro/README.md

 #### Configuration keys
 - B to toggle head bobbing animation
+- T to toggle the font (between VT323, which fits the game better aesthetically, and Open Sans, which is easier to read)

 ### Building
 Just run the script relevant to your operating system.
 If it doesn't